kkanggu/Online-Judge/README.md

 >	( 1 1 )^n = ( Fn+1 Fn )
 >	( 1 0 )       ( Fn     Fn-1 )
 >	I used this algorithm.

+***
+### Day 34
+#6549 ing.
+(Biggest Rectangle in Histogram)
+>	Divide and Conquer
+>	I can't find the way to use divide and conquer, so I used stack.
+>	I can solve ascending, but descending has a problem.
+I'll fix this.